DanielZerihon/setUpMonitorBaseAlertApplication/README.md

-# Single click monitor base alerts application
+# Single click monitor base alerts application (Ansible)

 This repository contains scripts and configurations to set up a monitoring system using a Python Flask application, bash, Prometheus, Prometheus alert manager, Telegraf, and Ansible.